 - Represent you in court hearings and at trial.

 When Should I Consider Hiring a Lawyer?

 There are significant risks to representing yourself.
 You must follow all of the required procedures, and meet all of the requirements to prove your side of your case.
-Mistakes can be costly, for example, you may lose, you may be ordered to pay the other party’s costs, or your case may be thrown out.
+Mistakes can be costly.
+For example, you may lose, you may be ordered to pay the other party’s costs, or your case may be thrown out.

-You should consider hiring a lawyer when:
+Consider hiring a lawyer when:

 - You can’t commit the time necessary to effectively represent yourself.

 - You’re not confident you can explain your legal position in writing.